-Bar charts showing the projected net groundwater pumping for both the Baseline (transparent bars) and the scenario incorporating projects and management actions (non-transparent bars) are shown on Figure 2-69 for Water Years 2016 - 2039 and Figure 2-70 for Water Years 2040 - 2069.
-There are no projects or management actions which would reduce demand from Baseline for Central Water District, domestic pumping, or agricultural pumping.
+Bar charts showing the projected net groundwater pumping for both the baselineBaseline (transparent bars) and the scenario incorporating projects and management actions (non-transparent bars) are shown on Figure 2-59Figure 2-69 (for Water Years 2016 - 2039) and Figure 2-70 (for Water Years 2040 - 2069).
+There are no projects or management actions which would reduce demand from baselineBaseline for Central Water District, domestic pumping, or agricultural pumping.
 Projected groundwater demand for the City of Santa Cruz is reduced by City of Santa Cruz ASR activities which store surplus surface water during wet years.
 Projected net groundwater pumping for Soquel Creek Water District is reduced significantly after the year 2023 by operation of Pure Water Soquel, which will inject approximately 1,500 acre-feet into the Purisima A and BC-unit aquifers annually.
-Overall, the average annual projected net pumping with projects and management actions (4,910 acre-feet) is 1,430 acre-feet less than what is projected in the Baseline scenario (6,340 acre-feet).
+Overall, the average annual projected net pumping with projects and management actions (4,908910) acre-feet) is about 1,400430 acre-feet less than what is projected in the baselineBaseline scenario

 Figure 2-69.
-Projected Baseline vs. Projected GSP Implementation Net Groundwater Pumping in the Santa Cruz Mid-County Basin (2016-2039)
+Projected Baseline and with vs. Projected GSP Implementation Implementation Net Groundwater Pumping in the Santa Cruz Mid-County Basin (2016-2039)

-Figure 2-70.
-Projected Baseline vs. Projected GSP Implementation Net Groundwater Pumping in the Santa Cruz Mid-County Basin (2040-2069)
+Cruz Mid-County Basin (2040-2069)